How-Grooming-Can-Prevent-Common-Skin-Issues-for-Pets omo omo

 6. Avoid harmful products

-A thin layer may help protect minor irritation, but prolonged use traps heat and moisture.
-Always consult your vet for wounds or inflamed skin.
+Thin layers of petroleum jelly may protect minor irritation but prolonged use traps heat and moisture.
+Consult a vet for wounds or inflamed skin.

 4. When Black Skin, Hot Spots, or Persistent Itching Need a Vet